Buff One Banking is Where the Black & Gold Keep Their Green

 - Initial funding of account: check, debit card number or information from another financial institution (routing & account number).

 More resources to help you succeed

 * New Buff One Checking account required for eligibility.
 Must be a University of Colorado student.
 Debit card and eStatements required at time of account opening to receive the $100 offer.
-Limit one $100 offer per unique Social Security Number per 12-month period.
+Limit one $100 offer per unique Social Security Number.
 Age 13 or older.
 If the account does not remain open through May 1st, 2017, the $100 will be charged against the account balance at time of closing.
 The $100 will be described as a dividend adjustment on your account.
 You will receive a 1099-INT form stating dividend income for tax reporting purposes.
 Cannot use $100 bonus to fund $25 membership savings account requirements.

 Student Buff One Visa Debit Card

 The Buff One Debit Card gives you worldwide access to your checking account without writing a check.
 It’s accepted for purchases and also acts as your ATM card.
 Use it at stores instead of writing a check.
 Use it at ATMs to make deposits, get cash and more.